 Article 3 of the EC Insolvency Regulation.
 If main proceedings have been opened in another EU member state, only secondary proceedings may be opened in England.
 Secondary proceedings must be winding up proceedings and would not be conducted on a universal basis but would be limited in effect to assets and liabilities of the establishment of the English Company in the United Kingdom.
 Prior to the opening of main proceedings, "territorial proceedings" may be opened in England, subject to certain additional conditions set out in Article 3(4) of the EC Insolvency Regulation.
-Territorial proceedings at the request of the liquidator in the main proceedings.
+Territorial proceedings may, under Articles 36 and 37 of the EC Insolvency Regulation, be converted in effect to secondary proceedings at the request of the liquidator in the main proceedings.

-(k(1) To the extent applicable, each Foreign Entity has its COMI for the purposes of the EC Insolvency Regulation outside of England.
+(l) To the extent applicable, each Foreign Entity has its COMI for the purposes of the EC Insolvency Regulation outside of England.